lengstrom/htspb-i2c/README.md

 An important warning to note, however, is this I2C implementation is *slow*.
 I'm trying to figure out what to do about this, but since the only legal NXT -> Protoboard connection is via I2C, this means that I have to write a full byte to the Protoboard for every time either the SDA or SCL pin changes state (which happens very rapidly for high-speed communication).
 More info about this can be found in the Disclaimers section.

 ## Usage
-To include HTSPB-I2C in your RobotC project, put the file i2c.h and the drivers folder in your project directory.
+To include HTSPB-I2C in your RobotC project, put the file i2c.h and the drivers folder in your project directory (both of these can be found under the folder "i2c").
 Then put

     #include "i2c.h"